SINGING SCHOLARSHIPS

 Conditions

-Successful candidates should arrange their own singing lessons with a singer teacher with professional music qualifications.
-ECBC must approve the choice of teacher, following the guideline above.
+• Successful candidates should arrange their own music lessons with a music teacher with professional music qualifications.
+ECBC must approve the choice of teacher.
 ECBC can arrange a teacher if requested.
-Invoices from the teacher, up to the value of £250, should be forwarded directly to the ECBC treasurer, contact details via Peter Matthews.

-Scholarships will normally be awarded in the Autumn.
-Singing lessons should be arranged by the candidate, with the help of the scholarship subcommittee if necessary, to occur before the last concert of the season – usually in June the following year.
-Scholarships will not be carried forward to the following academic year.
+• Music lessons should be arranged by the candidate, with the help of the scholarship subcommittee if necessary, to occur in the weeks before a concert at which the scholar will perform.

-Candidates who have been in receipt of a scholarship or bursary are ineligible for further awards within this scheme.
+• Candidates who have been in receipt of a scholarship or bursary are ineligible for further awards within this scheme.

-As mentioned above, ECBC has an active safeguarding policy.
+• As mentioned above, ECBC has an active safeguarding policy.
 Any member of the choir under the age of 18 is introduced to a member of the choir who is a child protection officer with enhanced DBS clearance.
-For male minors, this is G.Peter Matthews.
-For female minors, please refer to the vice chair, Ruth Atkinson, in the first instance.
+For male minors, this is Peter Matthews, and for female minors, it is Elizabeth Nodder.
 Any concerns, however slight, should be reported, and action will then be taken as appropriate.